 - (i) First Type or Highly Convex Curve.
-Curve A in the Fig. 4.1 is the characteristic of (i) First Type or Highly Convex Curve.
-Curve A in the end of life span the species in which the population mortality rate is low until near the end of life span to the species in which the population mortality rate is low until near the same time live our and the the species in which the population mortality rate is too unit the same time live out the fill ideal environmental conditions.
-Thus, all the members born at the same time live out the fill die at about the same time. ideal environmental conditions.
-Thus, all the members both the same time, Man physiological life span characteristic of the species and all die at about the same time, Man physiological life span characteristic of the species and all die at about the same time, Man physiological life span characteristic of the species and all die at about the same time, Man physiological life span characteristic of the species and all die at about the same time, Man physiological life span characteristic of the species and all die at about the same time, Man physiological life span characteristic of the species and all die at about the same time, Man physiological life span characteristic of the species and all die at about the same time, Man physiological life span characteristic of the species and all die at about the same time. species of animals as deer, mountain sheep, and modern man show such curves. - (ii) Second Type or Diagonal Curve.
-Survivorship curve B in the figure 4.1 is characterist. (ii) Second Type or Diagonal Curve.
-Survivoising can all age levels, a more or less unifor of organisms in which rate of mortality is fairly constant at all age levels, a more or less unifor percentage decrease in the number that survives. - (iii) Third Type or Highly Concave Curve.
-Survivorship Curve C in the Fig. 4.1. characteristic of such species in which mortality rate is high during the early stage and consta in all other age-groups.
+Curve A in the Fig. 4.1 is the characteristic of the supplied of the su (i) First Type or Highly Convex Curve.
+Curve A in the span the end of life span that the species in which the population mortality rate is low until near the end of life span that the same time live out to the species in which the population mortality rate is low unit.
+The same time live out the full die at about the same time in the same time in the same time in the same time in the same time. ideal environmental conditions.
+Thus, all the members conditions are time, Man physiological life span characteristic of the species and all die at about the same time, Man physiological life span characteristic of the species and all die at about the same time, Man physiological life span characteristic of the species and all die at about the same time, Man physiological life span characteristic of the species and all die at about the same time, Man physiological life span characteristic of the species and all die at about the same time, Man physiological life span characteristic of the species and all die at about the same time. species of animals as deer, mountain sheep, and modern man show such curves. - (ii) Second Type or Diagonal Curve.
+Survivorship curve B in the figure 4.1 is characterist (11) Second Type or Diagonal Curve.
+Survivoising of organisms in which rate of mortality is fairly constant at all age levels, a more or less unifor percentage decrease in the number that survives. - (iii) Third Type or Highly Concave Curve.
+Survivorship Curve C in the Fig. 4.1; characteristic of such species in which mortality rate is high during the early stage and constant in all other age-groups.
 Oyster, some birds, oak trees, etc. show this type of curves.

-Fig. 4.1.
-To construct a survivorship curve, a total population of individuals, such as one thousant is considered at age 0 (birth).
-At even increments of time, the total number of survivor from this thousand is plotted, and the curve is drawn.
-The slopes of the three basic type of survivorship curves show the following rates of changes : A-Curve for organism living out the full physiological life span of the species (Type 1).
-B-Curve for organism in which the rate of mortality is fairly constant at all age levels-a more or less unifort percentage decrease in the number that survives (Type 2).
+To construct a survivorship curve, a total population of individuals, such as one thousand is considered at age 0 (birth).
+At even increments of time, the total number of survivon from this thousand is plotted, and the curve is drawn.
+The slopes of the three basic types of survivorship curves show the following rates of changes: A-Curve for organism living out the full physiological life span of the species (Type 1).
+B-Curve for organism in which the rate of mortality is fairly constant at all age levels-a more or less uniform percentage decrease in the number that survives (Type 2).
 C-Curve for organisms with high mortality during the early stage in life (Type 3).